tecnico-distsys/exercise_ttt-grpc/server/README.md

-# gRPC Tic Tac Toe exercise
+# gRPC TTT - server

-This is the starting point for the gRPC Tic Tac Toe exercise
+This is a gRPC implementation of Tic Tac Toe.

 The server depends on the contract module, where the protocol buffers shared between server and client are defined.